zalando/skipper/readme.md

 # Skipper

-Skipper is an HTTP router built on top of a reverse proxy with the ability to modifying requests and responses with filters.
+Skipper is an HTTP router built on top of a reverse proxy with the ability to modify requests and responses with filters.
 You can use it out of the box or add your own custom filters and predicates.

 ### What Skipper Does